-Program graduates had significantly higher scores on literacy outcome measures compared to children who did not meet program usage requirements.
 Children who did not graduate from UPSTART were more likely than program graduates to reside in households below the poverty level, have parents with lower levels of education, and be English learners - the ideal target population for UPSTART and the children that stand to benefit most from the program.
-Cohort 8 showed an increase in graduation rates from 87% to 89%, which is even more noteworthy considering that the overall numbers of UPSTART participants increased by 62%.
+Cohort 9 maintained a graduation rate of 89%, which is noteworthy considering that the overall numbers of UPSTART participants increased by 33%.
 Monitoring of program use and graduation requirements needs to be continual to be sure that UPSTART is being administered with fidelity so that all children can receive the full program dosage as recommended by the vendor and obtain the full cognitive benefits of the program.